Sanjukta2212/Analyzing-Spotify-Data/README.md

 Sujay Shrivastava

 License:
-This project is licensed under [License Name].
+This project is licensed under MIT License.
 Please refer to the LICENSE.md file for details.

 Acknowledgments:
 Special thanks to Dr. Shamsad Parvin who has supported our project.